eyedeekay/si-i2p-plugin/README.md

 [I wonder if I could make it talk to TorButton?](https://www.torproject.org/docs/torbutton/en/design/index.html.en)

-I'm keeping the name.

 It runs excellent on anything that can work with the named pipe implementation in regular Go.
 Windows does not.
 But I can probably just wrap up some operations on files and pretend they are named pipes.
+Windows needs testing.
+I don't own a Windows machine.
+I might be able to swing the temporary use of one at the local university.
+When I do disk-avoidance mode Windows bugs related to pipes will disappear.

 ### The pipes